 Whether you were in a collision involving a semi-truck, or you are the driver of the semi-truck, you must take immediate action after a truck accident.
 The trucking company and its insurance provider may have investigators on the scene immediately, looking for evidence to use against the truck accident victim.

 Here’s what you need to look for:

-Black boxes → Modern trucks have event date recorders that look like black boxes.
-It records speed, and any other important information at the time of a truck wreck.
+Black boxes → Modern trucks have event data recorders that look like black boxes.
+It records speed and any other important information at the time of a truck wreck.
 Truck companies may erase this critical information while repairing damage, so a lawyer must act quickly to recover important information.

 Truck maintenance records → these records will show whether or not tires were replaced, brakes were repaired and other truck parts were properly maintained.
 Failure of truck maintenance at the driver’s or company’s expense is important for your case.
 The attorneys at the law offices of Jones Brown can help you recover this important information.